 Because ethanol was not in the convicted driver’s blood, the conviction was overturned.
 A precedent was thereby set for alcohol related to these types of cases.
 A State prosecutor must prove that the driver was intoxicated on ethanol to the exclusion of all other types of alcohol for conviction to stand.

 There are numerous stipulations specified through Standards for Breath Testing, in regard to foreign substances and intoxication.
 Breathalyzer tests must not be administered any earlier than 20 minutes after ingestion or inhalation of a foreign substance, such as asthma medicine.
 A foreign substance can also include any other substance not currently in the person’s body, excluding those moving in and out during normal breathing.
 The foreign substance must have been ingested through one of the following means:

 If you or your loved one are facing DUI charges, you need the help of an experienced criminal defense attorney.
 Your attorney can help you build a defense based upon the precedents set in other Foreign Substance DUI breathalyzer cases.
-Contact the Law Offices of David Michael Cantor today to speak with a law firm that have decades of experience in fighting DUI charges in Arizona.
+Contact DM Cantor today to speak with a law firm that have decades of experience in fighting DUI charges in Arizona.